-The race most likely to be in poverty in Lincoln County, Wyoming is Native, with 27.27% below the poverty level.
+The race most likely to be in poverty in Lincoln County, Wyoming is Multiple, with 24.72% below the poverty level.

 The race least likely to be in poverty in Lincoln County, Wyoming is Other, with NaN% below the poverty level.

 The poverty rate among those that worked full-time for the past 12 months was 1.19%.
 Among those working part-time, it was 7.64%, and for those that did not work, the poverty rate was 16.40%.

 Overall Marriage Rate